djplaner/Card-Interface-Tweak/README.md

 1. Add the phrase **Card Image:** (including the colon) to the content item
 > The simplest example content item and what it is transformed into is illustrated in the following images.

+The following is almost the simplest content item for a card.

 ![Basic content item](https://farm5.staticflickr.com/4804/32690548888_1e3ed76595_n.jpg)

+It will produce the following card.

 ![Transformed card interface](https://farm8.staticflickr.com/7836/45650083695_f8c6ce290f_n.jpg)

+The title of the content item has become the title of the card, and the content of the content item becomes the card content. **Card Image:** and other "card commands" are removed from the content.

 Note: that the card above does not have an image, rather the top of the card is a blank yellow space.

 #### 4. Specify the image you want to appear on the card